lunaprise/Lunaprise/README.md

 https://www.canva.com/design/DAF8nuMr2rc/iyMTn77T1j7qffF3yhI-5w/view?utm_content=DAF8nuMr2rc&utm_campaign=designshare&utm_medium=link&utm_source=editor

-Full 40 page pdf can be accessed here.
+A full 40-page pdf of the IM Mission Overview can be accessed here.

 https://github.com/lunaprise/Lunaprise/blob/main/IM-1_Press_Kit_V1.3..pdf

-Open the link and donwload by clicking the arrow button on the right, so you can access the full original file.
-Please note, GitHub is not displaying some of the bacgkround images on its interface, thus it is best to download.
+Open the link and download by clicking the arrow button on the right, so you can access the full original file.
+Please note, GitHub is not displaying some of the background images on its interface, thus it is best to download them.

 # Support